-To promote a positive value system that will foster ethical behavior throughout a student's life and career as a dental hygienist.
+To promote a positive value system that will foster ethical behavior throughout the dental hygiene career and life.

-To promote and provide oral health care to everyone including populations designated as underserved.
+To promote and provide oral health care to all, which will include populations designated as underserved.

-To promote Dental Hygiene as a profession through service learning and civic engagement.
+To provide impetus for the promotion of Dental Hygiene as a profession through service learning and civic engagement.

-ADMISSION / RETENTION REQUIREMENTS
+ADMISSION/RETENTION REQUIREMENTS

 A student must be accepted into the University before applying to the Dental Hygiene Associate Degree Program.
-Applications to the Department of Dental Hygiene must be received by January 15th of the year in which admission is requested.
+Applications to the Department of Dental Hygiene must be received by January 15th of the year for which admission is being requested.
 Any applications received after the January 15th deadline will be considered by the Dental Hygiene Admissions Committee on a space available basis.
 Admission into Dental Hygiene is required prior to enrolling in any dental hygiene courses.

 NOTE: Acceptance to the University does not ensure acceptance into the Dental Hygiene Program.
-After notification of acceptance to the University by the Office of Admissions and Records, the prospective applicant's admissions materials for the Dental Hygiene program will be evaluated by the Admissions Committee in the Dental Hygiene Department.
-Dental Hygiene applicants will be informed of their acceptance or non-acceptance by the Chairperson of the Admissions Committee in Dental Hygiene.
+Following notification of acceptance to the University by the Office of Admissions and Records, the prospective Dental Hygiene applicant's admission material will be evaluated by the Committee on Dental Hygiene Admissions.
+Dental Hygiene applicants will be informed of their acceptance or rejection by the chairperson of the Committee on Dental Hygiene Admissions.